ibm-cloud-docs/schematics/sch-ha-dr.md

 Complex changes are enabled and disabled with feature flags to control exposure.

 Changes that impact customer workloads are detailed in notifications.
-For more information, see [monitoring notifications and status](/docs/account?topic=account-viewing-cloud-status) for planned maintenance, announcements, and release notes that impact this service.
+For more information, see [Viewing Notifications](/docs/support?topic=support-viewing-notifications) for planned maintenance, announcements, and release notes that impact this service.